int-brain-lab/bpod-core/README.md

 particularly well-suited to closed-loop experiments, where state transitions must be triggered by sensor readings within a tight, predictable latency.

 bpod-core is a Python library for driving Bpod hardware.
-It grew out of the the need for a modern, well-tested way to work with Bpod devices from Python, and is designed to fit naturally into everyday research workflows.
+It grew out of the need for a modern, well-tested way to work with Bpod devices from Python, and is designed to fit naturally into everyday research workflows.